jjwall/jjwall.github.io/writings/blog/2025/tech-bio.md

 #### <i>The Industry Shift</i>

 In December of 2024, Jacob was saddened to learn that edX has announced the shutdown of all its coding bootcamp programs.
-This reflects a broader trend: with the scaling back of the software industry and the rise of AI, what was once merely <i>difficult</i> for junior developers is now nearly <i>impossible</i> as ompanies like Meta, Google, and Apple are offloading mid-level software development to AI system.
+This reflects a broader trend: with the scaling back of the software industry and the rise of AI, what was once merely <i>difficult</i> for junior developers is now nearly <i>impossible</i> as companies like Meta, Google, and Apple are offloading mid-level software development to AI system.

 While Jacob understands the massive shift and impact Generative Artificial Intelligence has had on the tech industry, Jacob still strongly feels there is a path to breaking into the industry for newcomers.